JuliaGtk/Gtk4.jl/examples/README.md

 ## Experimental

-- `custom_widget` shows how to define a custom GtkWidget with its own "snapshot" callback
+- `custom_widget.jl` shows how to define a custom GtkWidget with its own "snapshot" callback.
+- `builder2.jl` is a version of the `GtkBuilder` example that connects a signal handler automatically.